sstarzh/vnfmanager/docs/conf_change.rst

 This lab contains a modified AS3 payload that will provision AFM policy and rules for Firewall layer of Gilan blueprint.

-To change the AFM configuration, select :guilabel:`Deployments` --> :guilabel:`nsd_vnf_xxxx` Blueprint Expand |menuIcon_deploy|, click :guilabel:`Gilan install`, paste the entire AS3 payload and then click :guilabel:`Execute`.
+To change the AFM configuration, select :guilabel:`Deployments` --> :guilabel:`nsd_vnf_xxxx` Blueprint Expand |menuIcon_deploy|, click :guilabel:`Gilan update as3 nsd`, paste the entire AS3 payload and then click :guilabel:`Execute`.

 .. |menuIcon_deploy| image:: images/menuIcon.png